-A COMMEMORATIVE scroll created for the 200th anniversary celebrations of the Royal National Lifeboat Institution (RNLI) is being brought to West Somerset in a relay journey around the country.
+A COMMEMORATIVE scroll created for the 200th anniversary celebra-tions of the Royal National Lifeboat Institution (RNLI) is being brought to West Somerset in a relay journey around the country.

-The 'Connecting our Communities' relay will stop at Minehead RNLI station on Saturday, April 20, when local lifeboat crews will sign it.
-Visitors will be welcomed between 12 noon and 4 pm, to enjoy poetry readings and shanty singing.
-The afternoon will also feature the release of former Minehead lifeboatman Chris Rundle's new book 'There for those in Peril' charting the history of the town's RNLI.
+The 'Connecting our Commu-nities' relay will stop at Minehead RNLI station on Saturday, April 20, when local lifeboat crews will sign it.
+Visitors will be welcomed between 12 noon and 4 pm, to enjoy poetry readings and sharty singing.
+The afternoon will also feature the release of former Minehead lifewhen he founded the institution in 1824.

-The bamboo paper scroll contains the RNLI's 'One Crew' pledge, in which the charity promises its commitment to saving without judgment every person it can, staying true to Sir William Hillary's vision when he founded the institution in when he founded the institution in 1824.
 It started its route at a service of thanksgiving in Westminster Abbey on the 200th anniversary on March 4 and will travel through every RNLI region before ending its journey in Douglas, on the Isle of Man, former home of Sir William.

+'There for those in Peril' charting the history of the town's RNLI.

+The bamboo paper scroll con-tains the RNLI's 'One Crew' pledge, in which the charity promises its commitment to saving without judg-ment every person it can, staying true to Sir William Hillary's vision when he founded the institution in